 The first effect is ocean acidification, which is caused by the excess CO2 concentration alone.
 This occurs in the short term – that is, immediately or within a few years.
 According to most sources, 25% of excess CO2 is absorbed by the oceans, which has caused the ocean’s acidity to rise by about 30% since the pre-industrial period.
 An important but frequently overlooked fact is that a sharp reduction in the atmospheric CO2 concentration will cause CO2 to outgas from the ocean.
 Although this makes it more difficult to reduce warming, it allows at least some human control over the acidification problem.

 The second effect is ocean warming and the resultant deoxygenation, which are caused by excess GHG concentrations as a whole.
-These also occur in the short term because 95% of the warming attributed to GHGs is quickly absorbed by the ocean.
+These also occur in the short term because about 95% of the warming attributed to GHGs is quickly absorbed by the ocean.
 The remaining 5% is absorbed by the land, ice, and atmosphere.
 Because of the ocean’s massive bulk, its surface has warmed by less than one degree Celsius, and its depths even less.
 However, the total quantity of this added heat is enormous: if it had gone into the atmosphere instead, the latter would have warmed by an astonishing 36º C.

 The last effect is atmospheric warming.
 This is also caused by GHG concentrations as a whole, but unlike the other two effects the bulk of this effect is delayed.
-The reason was indicated above: almost all the GHG-based warming enters the ocean, which responds slowly and releases its heat gradually.
+The reason was indicated above: almost all the GHG-based warming affects the ocean, which responds slowly and releases its heat gradually.
 This phenomenon is called thermal inertia.
 According to one reliable source, 1/3 of atmospheric warming occurs in the short term, 1/2 within 25 years, and 3/4 within 250 years.
-Other sources provide slightly different figures, but all agree that much of the atmosphere’s warming is delayed by decades and centuries.
+Other sources provide slightly different figures, but all agree that much of the atmosphere’s warming is delayed by decades or centuries.

 To summarize, excess GHG concentrations have three major environmental impacts: